OneShotKillHD/LuaGaurdNodeJsModule/README.md

 # LuaGaurd
 luaGuard Whitelist is a server based authentication system

-(I am not the original dev of this I just made a another nodejs module for it.
+(I am not a dev for luawl. this is just another nodejs module for it.
 Because i dont like the other one (no offense 😅))
 ## Features

 - Multiple layers of security